Sustainability at Fresno State

 Feng Teter has been working as a Sustainability Analyst in the Office of the Provost since September 2023, leveraging the passion and expertise from within the Division of Academic Affairs to coordinate widespread campus and community engagement with sustainability projects and initiatives.
 She contributes to AASHE STARS reporting, collecting relevant data from various divisions across campus and identifying ways to enhance the data collection process so that continuous improvements and progress can be achieved.
 The following are examples of some of the work Feng has done:

-• Supporting the California Climate Action Corps (CCAC) Fellows housed at Fresno State in their greenhouse gas reduction and climate education projects;
+- Supporting the California Climate Action Corps (CCAC) Fellows hosted at Fresno State in their climate action and education projects;

 In 2019, Fresno State became a signatory of the United Nations Global Compact (UNGC) which holds the university accountable to the principles and goals outlined in the compact.
 Upon this committment, Dean Olson-Buchanan from the Craig School of Business launched a campus-wide committee, containing a representatives from each college along with a few staff members from different divisions, to implement initiatives that align with the UN's vision for a sustainable future.
 The committee is tasked with providing funding for faculty to incorporate UNGC principles and goals into their curricula as well as providing updates on progress Fresno State has made in implementing initiatives around the UNGC.